thiagoscarelli/thiagoscarelli.github.io/index.md

 He is also an associate member of St Antony’s College, a member of the Centre for the Study of African Economies, and an associated researcher at the Brazilian Center of Analysis and Planning.

-His research uses field experiments and statistical models to study labor markets, social protection, and public administration in developing countries.
+His research uses field experiments and statistical models to study labor markets, social protection mechanisms, and public administration in developing countries.

 Thiago earned a Ph.D. from the Paris School of Economics in 2024.